knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 **Date: 2024-03-19**

-_In this blog post you will learn how to recognize when activator is on the data path and what it triggers that behavior._
+_In this blog post, you will learn how to recognize when the activator is on the data path and what triggers that behavior._

 The [activator](https://github.com/knative/serving/tree/main/docs/scaling#activator) acts as a component on the data path to enable traffic buffering when a service is scaled to zero.
 One lesser-known feature of the activator is that it can act as a request buffer that handles back pressure, protecting a Knative service from overloading.